 - heat oil for deep frying in a deep pan/vessel or kadai.

 - for crispy bhajis ensure the oil is hot. you could do a small test by adding a pinch of batter to the oil if it rises smoothly and gradually, then add spoonfuls of the batter to the hot oil. fry the kanda bhajis on a medium flame, else they won't fry evenly.

 - while frying, flip the bhajis with a slotted spoon. fry few bhajis at a time.

 - fry the kanda bhajis till they turn crisp and golden brown.

-- remove the bhajis with a slotted spoon and place on absorbent kitchen napkins or kitchen paper towels.
+remove the onion bhaji with a slotted spoon and place on absorbent kitchen napkins or kitchen paper towels.

-- in the same way fry the rest of pakoras or bhajis.
+in the same way fry the rest of onion bhaji.

 - serve kanda bhaji hot with fried green chilies, spicy green chutney or tomato ketchup.